Chapter 7: Changes

 squad was free to shape our own squad dynamics with the focus on making

-sure we all had a better chance of returning back to base camp in one
+sure we all had a better chance of returning back from an operation in

-piece.
-Nobody looked down on anyone and the race card was non-existent.
+one piece.
+Nobody looked down on anyone and the race card was

-Actually, as the aggravation of being shot at by sappers increased in
+non-existent.
+Actually, as the aggravation of being shot at by sappers

-unified.
-Today, when I hear someone use the phrase “male bonding”, I
+battalion became more unified.
+Today, when I hear someone use the phrase

 just before Rook left but I cannot remember the details of how that